Tchuanm/Tchuanm.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
 I am a senior algorithm engineer in Sangfor Tech Co.
 I have worked on a wide variety of projects, including Vision Tracking, Diffusion Models and LLMs.
 Now I am mainly working on multiple projects on LLM and Agent Applications.

+I graduated from Electronic Information Engineering College, Southwest University with a bachelor’s degree and from the Institute of Optics and Electronics, Chinese Academy of Sciences with a PhD degree, advised by Jianlin Zhang.
+I have been a visiting PhD student in [LAMP](https://www.cvc.uab.es/) group at Computer Vision Center (CVC), under the supervision of [Joost van de Weijer](https://www.linkedin.com/in/joost-van-de-weijer-88084b57/) in 2022.

 I have published 15+ papers  <a href='https://scholar.google.com/citations?user=BiRPM9AAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> at the top international AI journals such as IEEE T-ITS, T-CSVT, PR, ICME.

 Most recently, I am interested in the following topics: